darzouras/darzouras-eleventy-cms/pages/now.md

 ## Personally

 Enjoying the first spring in my new home with my husband and tending to a small vegetable garden.
-Every weekend I'm busy tending to our huge yard.

 Recently went from vegetarian to full vegan.
-The current state of animal aggriculture is unsustainable.
+The current state of animal agriculture is unsustainable.
 I'm trying to do my part for the environment by refraining from animal products.

 Dreaming of a day when I can work from home so I can hang out with my furry babies 24/7.